gakera/FluentValidation/docs/_doc/start/configuring.md

 Note that this only replaces the name of the property in the error message.
 When you inspect the Errors collection on the `ValidationResult`, this error will still be associated with a property called `Surname`.
 If you want to completely rename the property, you can use the `OverridePropertyName` method instead.

-There is also an overload of `WithName` that accepts a lambda expression in a similar way to WithName in the above example
+There is also an overload of `WithName` that accepts a lambda expression in a similar way to `WithMessage` in the above example

 Property name resolution is also pluggable.
 By default, the name of the property extracted from the MemberExpression passed to RuleFor.
 If you want change this logic, you can set the `DisplayNameResolver` property on the `ValidatorOptions` class: